Community Engagement in Action

 Toxic Metals

-Although metals can occur naturally in the environment, some communities face increased exposure to metals, often from current or historical industrial sources, which can be toxic and cause negative health effects, especially in children.
-The CEC works closely with Center researchers who study the environmental and human health implications of exposure to metals, as well as the residents and communities directly impacted by known or suspected sources of toxic metals.
+Although metals can occur naturally in the environment and be perfectly safe, some communities face increased exposure to metals—often from current or historical industrial sources—which can cause negative health effects, especially in children.
+The CEC works closely with Center researchers who study the environmental and human health implications of exposure to metals, as well as the communities directly impacted by known or suspected sources of toxic metals.

 Durham, NC